-The Board of Directors (the "Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares, Class F Shares and Institutional Shares ("Shares").
-This SAI relates to all classes of Shares.
-The Fund's investment adviser is Federated Investment Management Company ("Adviser").
-As of June 26, 2020, the Fund changed its name from Federated Municipal Bond Fund, Inc. to Federated Hermes Municipal Bond Fund, Inc.
+The Board of Trustees (the "Board") has established four classes of shares of the Fund, known as Class A Shares, Class C Shares, Institutional Shares and Class R6 Shares.
+This SAI relates to all classes of shares.
+The Fund's investment adviser is Federated Global Investment Management Corp., ("Fed Global" or the "Adviser") and the Fund's sub-adviser is Polaris Capital Management, LLC ("Polaris" or the "Sub-Adviser").